AnthuanetF/Micro-Challenge-MDEF24/Microchallenge3.md

 ![Keystudio Humidity Sensor](recursosMicrochallenge3/images/KeyStudioMoistureSensorBasicConnetion.jpg)

-The code we used was:
+The code we used to test the sensor range with an Arduino board was:
 ```
     /*
     # Connect the sensor to the A0(Analog 0) pin on the Arduino board